 See what We did there?

 By using specific details, we now have a lot more to work with when trying to pin down buyer persona interests.

 Try it out for yourself and see if the inspiration when applying affinity audiences targeting comes to you more naturally.

 As cliché a saying as they come, but that doesn’t detract from how spot on this is.

 Google’s algorithm has gotten scary good at modeling user behavior.
-If you’re willing to experiment, I recommend checking out the Custom Intent option.
+If you’re willing to experiment, we recommend checking out the Custom Intent option.

 In this type, Google will build an audience for you.
 It does this by examining user behavior associated with keywords or website domains.

 Nothing will ever be better than search advertising for user intent.

 Having said that, marketers can opt to leverage Google’s plethora of keyword data to target specific users.

 Let’s say we’re in the market for a new pair of Ray Ban sunglasses.
 Between Google Search and our activity on the Chrome browser, Google probably has a good idea about our interest in scoring new shades.